Bubblbu/markdown-cv/README.md

 Each section then populates the CV with the content from the YAML files.
 The YAML files are structured as a list of sections and subsections with their respective content.

+## Instructions

+### Gemfiles to build and serve the CV

+Bundler will take care of all dependencies required to build and serve the CV.

+`bundle install` to install dependencies
+`bundle exec jekyll serve -l` to live-preview the CV locally

+### Easy push to Github Pages

+This additional script is only required if you want to use Github Pages to have an online version of your CV.

+`npm install gh-pages`
+`npm run deploy` to push the CV to the `gh-pages` branch of your repo

 ## Roadmap

-- Improve PDF stylesheet for printed versions
+- [] Improve PDF stylesheet for printed versions
-- Add second layout for a non-academic CV
+- [] Use pandoc to render the bibliographic entries
-- Improve the layouting templates to make it easier to edit content
+- [] Improve the layouting templates to make it easier to edit content
+- [] Add second layout for a non-academic CV